LaughingSun/cxx-regex-macros/README.md

 Also include quiet and the other usual suspecs.

-To define a regex within the source code file:
+To define a regex within source code:

-##regex NAME REGEXP FLAGS
+  \#regex NAME REGEXP

+If you wish to undefine them use "\#regexundef", which cleans up after itself. "\#undef" does NOT:

+  \#regexundef NAME

 To use instances simply include the identifier NAME with a regex COMMAND: